-Problems with gait, balance, and coordination are often caused by specific conditions.
-These include:
+Problems with gait, balance, and coordination are often caused by specific conditions, including:

 - joint pain or conditions, such as arthritis

 - multiple sclerosis (MS)